 I’m Jaimie Eckert.
 As a scrupulosity coach, I help people with scrupulosity OCD get out of their heads and rediscover a thriving relationship with God.
 I founded scrupulosity.com to help others work through the same issues that used to trip me up in my own spiritual walk.
 I create informative blog posts, worksheets, and quizzes that you can find for free on this website, and I also host group and one-on-one coaching sessions to walk you through recovery.

 But you may be wondering about me.
 Who am I?
 Let me answer a few of the most common questions I get.

 As a scrupulosity coach, what’s your educational and professional background?

-I have over 10 years of ministry experience, which has included lots of Bible teaching, cross-cultural evangelism, and compassion work for Syrian and Iraqi refugees.
-I’ve also done extensive work as a ghostwriter for Christian evangelism resources, and around two years of city missions in the United States.
+I have over 12 years of ministry experience, which has included Bible teaching, cross-cultural evangelism, and compassion work for Syrian and Iraqi refugees.
+I’ve also done extensive work as a Christian writer and editor.

 After helping many people work through their scrupulous obsessions and compulsions over the last few years, I simply didn’t have time to help as many people as I wished while keeping my former job.
 So in late 2019 I decided to go full-time as a scrupulosity coach.